Hlinsko: Administrative division

+Chlum forms an exclave of the municipal territory.

 Etymology

-The name is derived from hlína, i.e. "clay".
+The name is derived from hlína, i.e. 'clay'.
+The name arose thanks to the deposits of high-quality potter's clay.

 Geography

 Hlinsko is located about 21 km south of Chrudim and 30 km south of Pardubice.
-It is situated on both banks of the Chrudimka River.
 It lies in the Iron Mountains and partly in the eponymous protected landscape area.
+The highest point is at 678 m above sea level.
+The town is situated on both banks of the Chrudimka River.

 History

 The area around the Chrudimka River is inhabited since the 12th century.
 Hlinsko was founded in the 12th century as a guarding settlement on the trade route from Bohemia to Moravia.
 The first written mention of Hlinsko is from 1349.
 The fortress in Hlinsko is first documented in 1413.
 In the 16th century, it served as a royal customhouse.

 During the reign of Maria Theresa, Hlinsko became a market town, and in 1834, it became a town.
 During its history, the town's economy consisted mainly of agriculture, pottery, wire-making and weaving.
+The tradition of pottery craft originated in the 15th century and ended in the 19th century.
 In 1871, the railway was built and the town was industrialized.